 Total Hours: 32

-Upper-division credits to be awarded after successful completion of NURS 308: 39
+Upper-division proficiency credits awarded after successful completion of NURS 308 39